 The gigue, or "jog", is an English dance, whose jaunty, rollicking music is interpreted here as a series of giant grass steps that offer views onto the harbour.
 The steps form a curved amphitheatre that focus on a stone stage set under a weeping willow tree; a place for informal performances.
 Shrubs and perennials act as large, enclosing arms, framing views out onto the harbour.

-Celebrating 17 years of FREE concerts in a magical setting!
+Celebrating 19 years of free concerts in a magical setting!

-From June 30 to September 18, let yourself be carried away by the classic sounds of brass, wood and percussive instruments as our annual Summer Music in the Garden series returns for 2016.
+From June 28 to September 16, let yourself be carried away by the classic sounds of brass, wood and percussive instruments as our annual Summer Music in the Garden series returns for a new season.

-FREE concerts take place in the Toronto Music Garden on most Thursdays at 7pm and Sundays at 4pm and are approximately an hour in length (unless otherwise noted).
-Bench seating is available but limited, so feel free to bring a lawn chair and don't forget your hat or umbrella and sunscreen as shade is also limited.
+Concerts take place in the Toronto Music Garden on most Thursdays at 7pm and Sundays at 4pm, and are approximately one hour in length.
+Bench seating is limited, so feel free to bring a blanket or lawn chair – and don't forget your hat or umbrella and sunscreen as shade is also limited.

-The annual Summer Music in the Garden concert series and tours are produced by Harbourfront Centre in partnership with City of Toronto Parks, Forestry and Recreation and Economic Development & Culture Divisions and the generous support of TD Bank Group.
-Special thanks to our individual supporters and our Chief Cheerleaders Margaret & Jim Fleck.
+The 2018 Summer Music in the Garden concert series and tours are produced by Harbourfront Centre with the support of the City of Toronto, and with the generous support of TD Bank.

 The artistic director of Summer Music in the Garden is Tamara Bernstein.